-Further improvements in scanner's hardware, software and image processing are promising for better image quality and/or less radiation dose (Figure 9).
+Further improvements in scanner hardware, software and image processing are promising for a better image quality and/or less radiation dose (Figure 6).

-Coronary motion will be further reduced by intelligent motion correction algorithms, faster transfer systems and multisource scanning^{38, 54}, which implementation, alone or in combination is currently limited by the computational demand in image reconstruction power.
+Coronary motion will be further reduced by intelligent motion correction algorithms, faster transfer systems and multisource scanning, whose implementation, alone or in combination, is currently limited by the computational demand in image reconstruction power.

-Conversely, advances in spectral imaging have paved the way towards photon-counting, a technology in which the whole photonic spectrum is analyzed.55 However, it is currently not clinically implemented as the limited count rate, energy integrating detection, increased detector pixel crosstalk and electronic noise are major limitations of this technology.56 Eventually, photon-counting is expected to improve soft-tissue discrimination, to reduce the radiation dose and to provide higher spatial resolution.57 Compared to dual-energy, photon-counting coronary CTA will provide more detailed information about myocardial and coronary plaque components by analyzing differences in contrast agent concentration and/or spectral attenuation.
+Conversely, advances in spectral imaging have paved the way towards photon counting, a technology in which the whole photonic spectrum is analyzed.
+However, it is currently not clinically implemented as the limited count rate, energy-integrating detection, increased detector pixel crosstalk and electronic noise are major limitations of this technology.
+Eventually, photon counting is expected to improve soft-tissue discrimination, to reduce the radiation dose and to provide higher spatial resolution.
+Compared with dual energy, photon-counting coronary CTA will provide more detailed information about myocardial and coronary plaque components by analyzing differences in contrast agent concentration and/or spectral attenuation.

 In addition, improvement of spatial resolution is expected from ongoing development of detector technology, which could provide a reduction of the slice collimation without significant increase of the radiation exposure.
-This can currently only be achieved at the cost of increasing noise.58 based forward projection reconstruction analyses, resulting in a further decoupling between the image noise and radiation dose, especially in the low-dose ranges (CTDIvol 2-4 mGy).
-More than 50% noise suppression is reported compared to the standard filtered back projection.
-Disadvantages of full-iterative reconstruction algorithms are the computational demands, resulting in substantially longer image reconstruction time.^{59 60-63}
+This can currently only be achieved at the cost of increasing noise.

+In contrast to hybrid iterative reconstruction algorithms, fulliterative algorithms introduce model-based forward projection reconstruction analyses, resulting in a further decoupling between the image noise and radiation dose, especially in the low-dose ranges (volume CT dose index 2-4 mGy). >50% noise suppression is reported compared with the standard FBP.
+Disadvantages of fulliterative reconstruction algorithms are the computational demands, resulting in substantially longer image reconstruction times.59-62